20 Best Shipping Container Homes For Sale To Inspire You

 Besides sustainability, the other theme behind container living is affordability.
 The Containers of Hope were built with a mere $40,000.
 Architect Benjamin Garcia Saxe used just two 40-foot containers placed parallel to each other.
 For a small budget, he created something stylish and functional.

-The home features a slanted roof that helps in ventilating air and also uses natural sunlight to reduce energy consumption.
+The home features a slanted roof that helps ventilate air and uses natural sunlight to reduce energy consumption.
 Located outside the capital of Costa Rica, San Jose, it’s free from all the noise and pollution of the big city.

 Although parallel, one container is placed a bit ahead of the other, which creates an asymmetrical design.
 The middle section serves as the entrance to the house.
-The 1076 sq. ft. area provides all the essential parts a traditional home has.
+The 1076 sq. ft. area provides all the essential parts of a traditional home.

 13. Summer Residence, Italy, Designboom

 The Summer Residence in Sardinia, Italy, is as Italian as it gets.
-The Designboom designers created a space that can function both as a home and an office.
-For a modern-day business person or artist, who works from home, this is the perfect place.
+The Designboom designers created a space that can function as a home and an office.
+This is the perfect place for a modern-day business person or artist working from home.

-The two well-decorated outdoor courtyards show how one can utilize the outside to make up for the limited floor space a container offers.
+The two well-decorated outdoor courtyards show how one can utilize the outside to compensate for a container’s limited floor space.
 The interior offers easy access and a roomy feel, thanks to the sliding glass doors,

-This particular container home utilizes a lot of color in its decor, which goes perfectly with its tropical vibe.
-You have the blues, the yellows, the greens, all popping out, creating a beautiful space from something as dull as a metal box.
+This container home utilizes a lot of color in its decor, perfectly matching its tropical vibe.
+You have the blues, yellows, and greens all popping out, creating a beautiful space from something as dull as a metal box.

 14. Six Oaks Shipping Container Residence, California, David Fenster

 Surrounded by the greenery of San Jose, California, this container residence was created by David Fenster for Modulus.
 The idea behind the project was the maximum utilization of space with a minimal carbon footprint.
-That is exactly what the designer achieved with his smart design.
+That is precisely what the designer achieved with his innovative design.

-The house uses stacked containers with a four-feet clearance in between.
-In total, there are six shipping containers, in the instantly recognizable crimson color.
+The house uses stacked containers with a four-foot clearance in between.
+There are six shipping containers in the instantly recognizable crimson color.
 It sits on top of an old emergency railway route.

-Not only is the exterior of the house recycled but also the interior.
-Most of the furniture is made from recycled materials, while the staircase is made of recycled redwood.
+Not only is the house’s exterior recycled, but also the interior.
+Most furniture is made from recycled materials, while the staircase is redwood.
 For flooring, recycled plywood was used.
 The whole house shows how extreme you can go with recycling and repurposing.

 16. Container House, Arizona, Ecosa Design Studio